Back to blog

 How NextPage Helps Modernize Android Apps

 NextPage helps teams turn an aging Android app into a maintainable product again.
-A practical first engagement can include a codebase audit, API target readiness review, dependency risk map, Play Console issue review, UX/performance QA, and modernization roadmap.
-The output is not a vague recommendation to “update everything.”
+A focused first engagement can include a codebase audit, target API readiness review, dependency risk map, Play Console issue review, UX and performance QA, security and privacy review, and a phased modernization roadmap.
+The output is not a vague recommendation to update everything.
 It is a sequenced plan that separates compliance, stability, user experience, and long-term maintainability.

-For teams without enough internal Android capacity, NextPage can work as an extended software team for migration, QA, release support, and post-launch maintenance.
-If your app has Play Console warnings, unmaintained SDKs, crash issues, or a neglected codebase, start with an Android modernization readiness review and use the checklist above to decide what must happen before the next release.
+For teams without enough internal Android capacity, NextPage can provide Android, backend, QA, release, and support capacity as an extended software team.
+If your app has Play Console warnings, unmaintained SDKs, crash issues, stale permissions, or a neglected codebase, start with an Android modernization readiness review and use the checklist above to decide what must happen before the next release.

 Turn this into a better app roadmap